amblinK581/nyc-culinary-success-predictor/README.md

 The NYC Culinary Success Predictor offers restaurateurs a powerful tool for operational optimization.
 By focusing on key factors like food and service quality, restaurants can make informed decisions to improve customer satisfaction and business success.

-How to Use This Repository

-	1. Data: The data/ folder contains the prepared dataset used for training the models.
-	2. Scripts: The scripts/ folder includes Python code for data preprocessing, model training, and evaluation.
-	3. Results: The results/ folder contains visualizations of the decision tree and evaluation metrics.
-	4. Report: The final project report is available in the docs/ folder.

 Requirements